-It appears that the design of the Great Society programs were to have domestic policy outsourced to the OECD with federal money to implement those policies flowing through the private – non-profit organizations, foundations and regional organizations that can’t be affected by the voters.
+It appears that the design of the Great Society programs was to have domestic policy outsourced to the OECD with federal money to implement those policies flowing through the private – non-profit organizations, foundations and regional organizations that can’t be affected by the voters.

 After leaving his position as Secretary of Health, Education and Welfare, John W. Gardner founded two organizations – no doubt with Carnegie money: